 A successful online course is not one that has the most amount of information on a certain topic but rather the right information.
 Just as Google has millions of results and only a handful of them are of true value to the searcher, your online course has to contain selective information that will be valuable to your students.

 Transform, don’t stuff

-An online course that is successful in the long term is one that offers a transformation i.e. something that gets your customers the results that they’re seeking.
+Building a successful online course in the long term involves offering a transformation.
+This is something that gets your customers the results that they’re seeking.
 Think: They have an issue they need solving, and your course is the only—and right—solution to their issue.